 and how skills like creative thinking, problem-solving and communication can contribute

 to their future success.
 Practicing women engineers also participate in the program,

 sharing information about their educational paths and careers.

-E-Day Open House is held each November on the Friday before Thanksgiving.
+E-Day Open House is held each Fall.
 During E-Day, the Herff College of Engineering opens its doors to middle and high

 school students and the community, where displays, demonstrations, lab tours, competitions